Proof Point Podcast Branding

 Paul Miller

-Paul Miller is the Web Development Project Coordinator at Proof Digital, a business growth-marketing agency that blends modern marketing tools with traditional sales funnel processes.
+Paul Miller is the IT Operations Manager at Proof Digital, a business growth-marketing agency that blends modern marketing tools with traditional sales funnel processes.
 As the go-to expert for web hosting and cyber security best practices at Proof Digital for over five years, he brings a wealth of knowledge to the agency’s projects.
 A tech enthusiast with a broad range of interests, Paul’s skill set is remarkably varied, encompassing web development, e-commerce, motion graphics, audio engineering, and customer support.
 His commitment to digital safety and authentic support for team growth has substantially impacted the organization’s success.

 Available_Black copy